aci-ref/facilitation_leading_practices/activities/05-assistance.md

 problem back to the researcher before proceeding further.
 This step will confirm the issue with the researcher and may train the researcher to provide pertinent details of what they observe early on in future help requests.
-If multiple problems were reported, or the Facilitator perceives that there may be more than one issue at play, these should be stated and addressed, separately.
+If multiple problems were reported or the Facilitator perceives that there may be more than one issue at play, these should be stated and addressed, separately.